-The proposed project would involve demolition of the existing 20-foot-tall commercial building on the project site, which was built in 1926.
-Because this structure was built before the 1970s, hazardous building materials such as polychlorinated biphenyls (PCBs), mercury, asbestos and lead-based paint are likely to be present in this structure.
+The proposed project would involve demolition of the existing two-story commercial building on the project site, which was built in 1945.
+Because this structure was built prior to 1970, hazardous building materials such as polychlorinated biphenyls (PCBs), mercury, asbestos and lead-based paint are likely to be present in this structure.
 Demolishing the existing structure could expose workers or the community to hazardous building materials.
-The proposed project involves the demolition of the existing building on the project site, so PEIR Mitigation Measure M-HZ-2: Hazardous Building Materials Abatement, is applicable to the proposed project.
+Therefore, PEIR Mitigation Measure M-HZ-2: Hazardous Building Materials Abatement is applicable to the proposed project.
 PEIR Mitigation Measure M-HZ-2 requires any equipment containing PCBs or mercury, such as fluorescent light ballasts and fluorescent light tube fixtures, to be removed and properly disposed of in accordance with applicable federal, state, and local laws prior to the start of demolition and/or renovation of an existing structure.
 Implementation of this mitigation measure would reduce potential impacts related to hazardous building materials to less-than-significant levels.
-PEIR Mitigation Measure M-HZ-2 is identified as Project Mitigation Measure 7 and discussed on p.
-49.
+PEIR Mitigation Measure M-HZ-2 is identified as Project Mitigation Measure 8 in the Mitigation Measures section below.